Tada-Project/tada/docs/getting-started.md

     </div>

-You can activate the shell with one of the following command:
+You can activate the shell with one of the following commands:

 === "Poetry"